a93brown/hello-world/README.md

 # hello-world
-This is a starter project for the hello-world feature
+This is the starter project for github
+I am an entry level developer